This section covers general information and guidance on paying for your care.

 If you want to change your current care provider, you can ask to switch to another provider.
-In these and other cases, your local council may send your care allowance to you directly.
-This is known as a personal budget.
-You can have your personal budget given to you as a direct payment, and then choose which care company to use.
+In these and other cases, your local Council may send your care allowance to you directly.
+This is known as a personal budget or sometimes referred to as a direct payment.
+You can have your personal budget given to you as a direct payment and then choose which care company to use.
 You can also top up the payment to receive extra services if you want to.

 Paying for your own care

-If you do not qualify for council funded care, you will be required to pay for your care yourself.
-Through paying for your own care, you get to choose the type of care and how and when you receive it.
-You will be responsible for researching your options and arranging this.
+If you do not qualify for Council funded care, you will be required to pay for your care yourself.

 When choosing a provider it’s important to find the right option for you or your loved one.
 Make sure you know what care you want and need.
 To get more advice on choosing your provider you can contact one of the following: